ssowerby/relaxation-site/content/blog/how-to-combat-stress-and-anxiety-the-fun-way.md

   * You might be frustrated with yourself for stressing over tiny inconsequential things.

-  * You’re fed up of it and want rid of this stress an anxiety
+  * You’re fed up of it and want rid of this stress and anxiety

   * Where do you start?
 ---